Guidance

 The copyright licences cover a range of content from printed materials to radio and TV broadcasts:

-The CLA’s Check Permissions tool enables you to check whether you can copy from a particular publication under the terms of the CLA and NLA Media Access licences.
-(Remember that images copied under these licences are covered for internal distribution within the school, but not for sharing on a public facing website.)
+• Copyright Licensing Agency: CLA’s Check Permissions tool enables you to check whether you can copy from a particular publication under the terms of the CLA and NLA Media Access licences.
+(Note that images copied under these licences are covered for internal distribution within the school, but not for sharing on a public facing website.)
 It also helps you to check whether you can copy from a particular publication under the terms of the Schools Printed Music Licence.
+You can also use CLA’s Education Platform if your school is covered by the CLA Education Licence.
+The platform provides access to digital versions of books, allowing you to copy and share a portion of each book you or your school owns

 Educational establishments covered by the DfE scheme:

-• local-authority-maintained schools (including maintained nurseries)
+• local-authority-maintained schools (including maintained nursery schools)

 • academies